kanabu97/Sandu-Emergency_Detection-Handling_using_Wearable_Device_SCDFXIBM/README.md

 ### How can technology help?

-With the advancement in electronic chips technology, small and convenient fitness tracker has become increasing common among the citizens as it allows the them to monitor thier health condition with just one button.
+With the advancement in electronic chips technology, small and convenient fitness tracker has become increasing common among the citizens as it allows the them to monitor their health condition with just one button.
 Because of that, MOH are constantly making efforts to encourage citizens to wear a fitness tracker.
 On top of that, fitness tracker companies are also collaborating with Singapore HealthHub to give out subsidised or even free fitness trackers to the citizens.
-All these has put Singapore in a very good position to expand the usage of fitness tracker.
-Hence, we believe that SCDF can take advantage of this technology to further enhance the current emergency response system.
+All these have put Singapore in a very good position to expand the usage of fitness tracker.
+Hence, we believe that SCDF can leverage and take advantage of this technology to further enhance the current emergency response system.

 ### The idea

-We believe that when emergency happen, wearable device is the most accessible device since it is worn on the patient's hand.
+We believe that when emergency happen, wearable device is the most accessible device since it is worn on the patient's wrist.
 If it is able to trigger a message to SCDF with just one 'click' when emergency happens, definitely, a much faster emergency response can be achieved.
 Hence, we come out with the idea to detect abnormal heart rate using wearable device and respond immediately by sending the incident to SCDF.
 Following are the proposed specifications:
-* 1. Wearable device constantly checking user's heart rate.
+* 1. Wearable device constantly checks user's heart rate.
-* 2. Healthy heart rate of the user are stored beforehands to be used for heart rate abnormality detection.
+* 2. Healthy heart rates of the user are timely stored beforehand to be used for heart rate abnormality detection.
 * 3. In the event where abnormal heart rate lasts for more than 3 minutes or fall is detected, user will be prompted a message to ask if they need help.
 Only one 'click' is needed to get help.
 * 4. If help is needed or no reponse from the user, a message is sent to SCDF immediately.
 * 5. In the event where abnormal heart rate is too far away from range, SCDF will be informed directly.